 ERCO Picture Lamps

-Materials: Brass, copper.
-Conical perforated aluminium lampshades, perforated with little round holes.
+Materials: Conical perforated gold coloured anodised aluminium lampshades, perforated with little round holes.
+White painted inside.
 White plastic or white Bakelite rotary knob, rubber, felt.
+Brass curved rod.
+Some brass and copper parts.
 Bakelite socket.

 Lampshade: 13 x 8 cm / 5.11 x 3.14”